JacobFV/JFS/README.md

 ### Library

-The jfs library provides core functionality for the shell, CLI, and whatever awsome application you have in mind.
+The jfs library provides core functionality for the CLI ir whatever awsome application you have in mind.
 Although core library functions explicitly return `error_t` codes, they may mutate arguments. (and some utility functions actually do return structs).
 Programmers linking jfs will want to include `lib/jfs.c` and may also want to make language-specific translations of the definitions in `lib/def.h`.

 ```c
 // lib/jfs.h